minvws/nl-covid19-notification-app-coordination/architecture/International Interoperability.md

 ## Impact Analysis

-The diagram leads to the following responsibilities / tasks for each of the components.
-Although we are adding a rich new feature, the impact is limited and manageable:

-### CoronaMelder Existing Back-end
+Currently the number of positive test numbers in Europe is low.
+This allows us to implement international interoperability in two distinct phases: initially publishing all keys to all users and later on publishing keys from other origins seperately so that they can be downloaded on-demand.

+Here follows a high level overview of the implementation.

+### Phase One

+In the first phase we will implment the upload and download of keys to the Federation Gateway.
+These keys will be distributed inline with our own keys.
+There will be no changes made to the apps.

+The focus in this phase is on getting the communication pipeline up and running in a stable manner whilst minimizing changes to existing code.

+The following changes will be made to the backend:

+* The database will be expanded with *origin* and *region of interest* fields to the TEK.
+* The backend services will be expanded to accept the regions of interest per day from the GGD authorization flow [^1].
+* The EksEngine will be modified to support the new stuffing requirements described under [].
+* GGD Portal will be modified to allow the GGDs to specify regions of interest per day.

+* Interop server will be implemented, supporting:
+  * Upload of our keys (i.e. origin of NL) to the Federation platform.
+  * Filtering of keys before upload (*egress* filter)
+  * Download of keys from the Federation platform on a regular but configurable schedule.
+  * Filtering of keys downloaded (*ingress* filter).
+  * Insertion of keys from origins other than NL into our Exposure Key Sets.

+No changes will be made to either app.

-The existing backend must be modified to allow the GGD to specify regions of interest for keys.
-It should add *origin* and *ROI* fields to the Key table in the database to store this information for each key.
-(Note a caveat: GGD authorization and Keys arrive in the back-end asynchronously via 2 different channels - this should be taken into account when applying the ROI to keys - the ROI might arrive before the actual keys arrive).
+The implementation will be described in detail in the folder /docs/technical-designs/interop.md in the backend repository.

+[^1] Note a caveat: GGD authorization and Keys arrive in the back end asynchronously via 2 different channels - this should be taken into account when applying the ROI to keys - the ROI might arrive before the actual keys arrive.
-### CoronaMelder Interop Server

-The interop server performs the following tasks:

-1. The server sends all keys where Origin = NL (our own keys) to the Federation Gateway.

-2. It should also periodically get all new keys from the Federation Gateway.
-Since it isn’t possible to filter the keys, we will also receive our own keys back.
-Therefore, when storing the keys in the database, it should remove keys with origin=NL from the gateway keys, as these are keys we already have.

-### Exposure Key Set generator

-The Exposure Key Set generator should generate additional keysets per country.
-Currently, our EKS generator takes all our keys (implicit ‘NL origin’).
-This should be changed to:

-1. export all keys with region of interest = NL to the CDN (current behavior but different filter)

-2. export all keys with region of interest != NL to the CDN in country-specific EKS keysets (with their own manifest).

-### GGD Portal

-The GGD portal should be extended to contain a UI to optionally enter countries of interest for each day that keys are shared.

-### CoronaMelder App
+### Phase two

+In the second phase we will add support for on-demand downloading of keys from origins other than NL.

+The focus of phase two will be on publishing keys from each origin to their own dedicated streams and updating the apps so that users can download keys from other origins on-demand.

+The following changes will be made to the backend:

+* EksEngine will be updated to generate multiple Exposure Key Sets (EKS), one per origin, such that each EKS contains keys from a single origin.
+* A new InteropManifestEngine will be built.
+This engine is similar to ManifestEngine, only it will implement the new InteropManifest specified under [API Design].
+It will generate one manifest per origin for all origins except NL.
+* ManifestEngine will be updated so that it only operates on keys with the origin of NL.
+* ContentApi will be expanded to support the new APIs specified under [API Design].

+The backend implementation will be described in detail in the folder /docs/technical-designs/interop.md in the backend repository.

+The following changes will be made to both the iOS and Android apps:

-The app should be extended to allow the user to choose additional countries they want to download keys from.
+* A new UI will be added to allow the user to decide which countries to scan.
+* The new APIs specified under [API Design] will be supported.

+[TODO: where will be screens be designed and technical design added for the he frontend implementation?].

 # API Design